 Labor & Delivery Care

 Whenever the mother wishes, family and friends are encouraged to be present during the entire hospital stay, including during labor and delivery.
 Women have a variety of options available to help them with the childbirth experience.
-Natural techniques available at the Family Birth Place include walking during labor, hydrotherapy, birth balls, squatting bars, breathing techniques, aromatherapy, massage and music.
-Epidural and medication options are also available, in addition to a mix of complimentary therapies.
+Natural techniques available at the Family Birth Place include walking during labor, hydrotherapy, birth balls, breathing techniques.
+Epidural and medication options are also available.
+Patients are welcome to bring aromatherapy, massage creams and music that will help relax them and enhance the overall experience.

 Mothers are the preferred caregivers for their infants, but Family-Centered Maternity Care does not expect you to care for your infant alone.
 When Mother-Baby Care is implemented, the same nurse cares for the mother and baby couplet as a single family unit, integrating the whole family into the care.